Helping reduce the spread of the coronavirus in our campus.

 We encourage you to share other options with firstname.lastname@example.org

 - What about delivery drivers that have their own keys and can let themselves into a facility?
 How can we make sure they are compliant with COVID-19 regulations and campus policies?

-- We will be notifying campus vendors about the requirement in the near future and are working on other solutions that could help.
+- We have notified campus vendors about the requirement and are working on other solutions that could help.
 For example, we could potentially place Aggie Public Health Ambassadors at vehicle entrance gates to administer the symptom survey and provide drivers a daily approved letter.
-Send your ideas to firstname.lastname@example.org
+Send your ideas to email@example.com

 Guidance from public health agencies and UCOP allows temperature checks to be added to the Daily Symptom Survey process.
 Temperature checks can be administered by either: